Core Bus Corridor 1: Clongriffin

 - Remove the pedestrian and cyclist hostile roundabouts

 - Remove eleven slip lanes.
 Slip lanes encourage motorists to take corners at speed, which is exactly the place where they should be slowing down

 - Include 23 cycle bypasses of the 30 bus stops

 However, the Dublin Cycling Campaign has identified serious issues along the route.

 Many of the junction designs are completely unsafe.
 They include “orphaned cycle lanes” with a traffic lane on either side.
 This leaves cyclists over-exposed to motor vehicles turning across a painted cycle lane, which are up to 75m long.
 This design is banned by the National Cycle Manual.
 For the larger junctions the NTA should use a design that fully segregates cyclists from traffic.
 This would require keeping cyclists left at junctions and giving them their own traffic lights separate from traffic.

 On roads like the Malahide road, the NTA’s National Cycle Manual requires a buffer space between the cycle track and the road, normally a grass verge.
 This increases safety and comfort levels for cyclists.

 The NTA is proposing to divert cyclists through residential streets in Marino.
 In principle this is a good diversion for cyclist leaving the city.
 Many cyclists already use this shortcut to avoid the main road.
 However, for cyclists heading into the city it is a poor option.

 The NTA undertook a study for this area.
 They found that diverting cyclists was the preferred option.
-We have found two major issues with this study.
+We have found three issues with this study.
 A cycle track heading into the city should have been the preferred option based on their NTA’s study, but it was not.
 This study must be repeated.